enonic/lib-static/README.md

 The path to the actual asset is determined by the URL path (`request.path`).
 This relative to the access URL of the controller itself.

-NOTE: It's recommended to use `.static` in an XP [service controller](https://developer.enonic.com/docs/xp/stable/runtime/engines/http-service).
-Here, routing is included, the endpoint's rootpath is already in `request.contextPath`, and relative asset path is automatically determined.
-However, if you use `.static` in a non-service controller, you must supply the endpoint's rootpath in options, as `contextPathOverride`!
+NOTE: It's recommended to use `.static` in an [XP service controller](https://developer.enonic.com/docs/xp/stable/runtime/engines/http-service).
+Here, routing is included and easy to handle: the endpoint's standard root path is already in `request.contextPath`, and the asset path is automatically determined relative to that.
+If you use `.static` in a context where the asset path (relative to `root`) can't be determined by simply subtracting `request.contextPath` from the beginning of `request.rawPath`, you should add a `getCleanPath` [option parameter](#options).

-For example, if _getAnyStatic.es6_ is accessed with a [controller mapping](https://developer.enonic.com/docs/xp/stable/cms/mappings) at `https://someDomain.com/resources/public`, then that's an endpoint with the rootpath `resources/public`.
-Since this is not a service, we add the contextPathOverride option:

-`const getStatic = libStatic.static('my-resources', {contextPathOverride: 'resources/public'});`

-Now the URL `https://someDomain.com/resources/public/subfolder/target-resource.xml` will return the static resource _/my-resources/subfolder/target-resource.xml_ from the JAR (a.k.a. _build/resources/main/my-resources/subfolder/target-resource.xml_ in dev mode).

 Same example as above, but simplified and without options:
 ```